memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_soc_S_uart_40002000_P_status "okay"
 ```

-Can we get a similar output for devicetree nodes that we define from scratch?
-In the previous article, we've been using _overlay_ files to define custom nodes with their own properties to showcase Zephyr's devicetree types.
+Can we get a similar output for Devicetree nodes that we define from scratch?
+In the [previous article]({% post_url 2024-02-01-practical_zephyr_dt %}), we've been using _overlay_ files to define custom nodes with their own properties to showcase Zephyr's Devicetree types.
 We'll see if we can get some output for the nodes and properties in these overlays, but before we go ahead and make blind use of _overlays_ yet again, let's finally have a look and learn how they work.

 ## Devicetree overlays

-_Overlays_ are used to extend or modify the board's devicetree source file.
-Even though by convention overlay files use the `.overlay` file extension, they're just plain old devicetree source (DTS) files.
+_Overlays_ are used to extend or modify the board's Devicetree source file.
+Even though by convention overlay files use the `.overlay` file extension, they're just plain old Devicetree source (DTS) files.
 The build system combines the board's `.dts` file and any `.overlay` files by concatenating them, with the overlays put last.
 Thus, the contents of the `.overlay` file have priority over any definitions in the board's `.dts` file or its includes.

 ### Automatic overlays